ColtonTrauCC/ticket-lifecycle/README.md

 <p>
   <ul>
-    <li>Following from our Assignment of Departments and Communication with User, the issue in our hypothetical Critical Banking Outage ticket has been resolved thanks to System Engineering.
+    <li>Following from our Assignment of Departments and Communication with the End User, the issue in our hypothetical Critical Banking Outage ticket has been resolved thanks to System Engineering.
 The Agent should now communicate the issue with the End User using the Ticket Thread and set the status of the ticket from Open to <b>Resolved</b>.
 Upon posting the Reply, the ticket is <b>Closed</b>.</li>
     <ul>
       <li><img src="https://github.com/ColtonTrauCC/ticket-lifecycle/assets/147654000/fa08856b-4eb5-430b-ac76-ca606e494229" height="80%" width="80%" alt="Disk Sanitization Steps"/></li>
     </ul>